mcataford/rss-reader/README.md

 # Yet Another RSS Reader (YARR) :pirate_flag:

+> # ✈️ Moved away!
+>
+> This project has moved away from Github and is now hosted [elsewhere](https://forge.karnov.club/marc/rss-reader).

 ## Overview

 In a never-ending DIY quest, I've put together this RSS feed reader to keep up with the news.
 The main requirement